Checks and Balances in the Shoulder of the Throwing Athlete

 In closing, the shoulder joint is happiest when alignment is optimal.
 Injury will occur if preferred alignment is altered.
 Examples of altered alignment at rest or with movement are the humeral head is riding too high in the socket, the socket is riding too low on the humeral head, or the humerus is gliding too far forward.
 The resultant stress to the active or passive restraints of the shoulder leads to injury and loss of playing time.
 Do yourself (and the players that you work with) a favor and master the basics to help improve success on the field.

 Looking to learn more about our unique approach to assessing and managing throwing athletes?
-Check out the upcoming Elite Baseball Mentorship Upper Extremity Course on January 14-16, 2018.
-For more information, click here.
-The early-bird registration discount ends tonight at midnight.
+Keep an eye out for the next offering of our Elite Baseball Mentorship Upper Extremity Course.

 About the Co-Author

-Eric Schoenberg (@PTMomentum) is a physical therapist and strength coach located in Milford, MA where he is co-owner of Momentum Physical Therapy.
-Eric is addicted to baseball and plays a part in the Elite Baseball Mentorship Seminars at Cressey Sports Performance.
-He can be reached at eric@momentumpt.com.
+Eric Schoenberg (@csp_physicaltherapy) is a physical therapist located in Palm Beach Gardens, FL where he is owner of Diamond Physical Therapy, which operates out of Cressey Sports Performance – Florida.
+Eric treats extensively in the baseball community as part of the CSP team, and plays a part in the Elite Baseball Mentorship Seminars at Cressey Sports Performance.
+He can be reached at eric@diamondphysicaltherapy.com.